 An individual who grows up in a household in which substance abuse was common may have his or her attitude toward alcohol and drugs influenced by the circumstance.
 In addition, an unstable childhood environment may raise an individual’s risk for addiction.
 Children born of addicts have 8 times chances of developing addiction than those that aren’t.

 It is also likely that an individual will be addicted to various drugs if their family history is associated with addiction and this is known as cross-addiction.
 At least, a family member abuses drugs or alcohol, then an individual from that family has an increased probability of being addicted to drugs like cocaine, marijuana, opioids, or even alcohol.
 Cross-addiction arises because the process of addiction works in the same area of a person’s brain.
 So if a person’s brain is wired in such a way that he or she is predisposed to a particular addiction, it may be that the individual will be predisposed to any addiction.
 One addiction can contribute to other forms of addictions.
 Similarly, being addicted to one drug could make a person relapse on other drugs.
-Do you have questions or concerns?
-Our intake coordinators will answer them.

 Biological Factors Associated with the Risk of Addiction